How to use Zendesk AI to summarize long threads before escalation

 Before we jump in, let’s quickly go over what you’ll need to follow along.
 Make sure you have:

-A Zendesk account on the Suite Professional plan or higher.
-This is what gives you access to Zendesk's own AI features.
+• A Zendesk account on the Suite Professional plan or higher.
+This is what gives you access to Zendesk's own AI features, which are some of the most robust in the industry.

 A step-by-step guide to summarizing threads before escalation

 We're going to look at two ways to generate these summaries.
-First up is Zendesk's own Agent Copilot, which is fine for one-off summaries but needs a manual click every time.
+First up is Zendesk's own Agent Copilot, which is a powerful tool for agent-led summaries.
 The second method uses eesel AI to build a "set it and forget it" workflow that automatically summarizes tickets the second they’re flagged for escalation.

 Step 1: Manually summarize tickets with Agent Copilot

 Zendesk's Agent Copilot is a handy assistant baked right into the agent workspace.
-It has a few AI tools, including a summarizer.
-If you just need a quick summary of a single ticket and don't mind doing it yourself, this is a decent place to start.
+It has a few AI tools, including a high-quality summarizer.
+If you want agent-level control over when a ticket is summarized, this is an excellent feature.

 Here's how it works:

 Once it's ready, your agent can copy that summary, paste it into an internal note, and then reassign the ticket.
-It’s simple and gets the job done for a quick overview, but it has some pretty big drawbacks.
+It’s simple and gets the job done for a quick overview.

 Step 3: Connect eesel AI to automate your workflow

 One of the best things about eesel AI is how simple it is.
 You can get it working in minutes, not months.
-You don't need developers or someone who understands APIs.
-You just connect it to your Zendesk account with a single click.
+Because Zendesk's marketplace is so well-integrated, you just connect it to your Zendesk account with a single click.

 Start by signing up for an eesel AI account, then head over to the integrations gallery and find Zendesk.
 Once you authorize the connection, eesel AI is ready to start learning from your helpdesk and automating your workflows.